enso-org/enso/docs/types/hierarchy.md

 In addition, we provide syntactic sugar for defining typesets as described in the syntax document.
 This syntax has a special desugaring that obeys the following rules:

-> Actually fill in these rules.
-> Note that because things desugar to functions we can place arbitrary constraints on initialisation (partial type constructors style).

 ```ruby
 type Maybe a